How Many Blocks Can Build 2 bedroom Flat?

 In worst cases, we see companies using a bag of cement to produce as much as 48 blocks.
 In a situation where one produces their block, they can ensure that a bag of cement is used to produce the appropriate amount of blocks.
 One has to be careful about who handles the production of the blocks……

 There are some fraudulent masons who steal cement.
 It is important that you hire people who can be trusted, or you have someone monitor the production.

 Furthermore, be careful when buying cement that will be used for the production of blocks.
-Avoid buying cement that have expired, or cement that have lost part of their quality.
+Avoid buying types of cement that have expired, or cement that have lost part of their quality.
 It is best to buy cement to be used, directly from trailers.
-Buying of low-quality cements should also be avoided.
+Buying of low-quality types of cement should also be avoided.

 Production of blocks requires either a block mold or a block machine.